 Last, and perhaps the most sneaky of all is ‘Gaslighting’.
 A partner may be sowing seeds of doubt and constantly manipulating stories to make you question your memory, interpretation, perception, or judgement of incidents.
 This is often followed by calling you crazy, irrational, impossible, and similar words that undermine your credibility on every level.
 Over time, you start questioning your own reality and start believing their version of the truth because of the gaslighting.

-8. You’re Being Blamed For Their Bad Behaviour
+8. They Blame You For Their Bad Behaviour

 When your partner starts keeping score and says their aggressiveness, abuse, intolerance, lies, and inappropriate actions are a result of things you may have done in the past (in this relationship or previous), you’re in for a game no one will ever win.
 The tit-for-tat justification is unhealthy for any relationship and people who clutch on to it are often incapable of owning up to their own actions.